JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 Do **not** use stripes In a simple data set as guides to track content between columns.
 Alternating backgrounds create two distinct layers of focus while the type of data in different rows is the same.

-<p class='label incorrect'>Incorrect</p>
+Incorrect:

 ![](../../../images/ui/table/table-zebra-incorrect.png)

-<p>Default line height, <a href="table.md" anchor="sizes-and-placement">proper column width</a> and highlighting rows on mouse hover should provide enough guidance to track content.
-For example, look at the same table without stripes, with bigger line height and adjusted column width:</p>
+Default line height, [proper column width](table.md#sizes-and-placement) and highlighting rows on mouse hover should provide enough guidance to track content.
+For example, look at the same table without stripes, with bigger line height and adjusted column width:

-<p class='label correct'>Correct</p>
+Correct:

 ![](table_table.png)

-<p>Bigger distance between groups of related information can also help in tracking content.
-Line height between groups should be increased by 4px for each group level.</p>
+Bigger distance between groups of related information can also help in tracking content.
+Line height between groups should be increased by 4px for each group level.

-<p>For example, look at the File History table grouped by commit, author, and date:</p>
+For example, look at the File History table grouped by commit, author, and date:

 ![](../../../images/ui/table/history-grouped.png)

 Do **not** add borders between rows or columns, they add unnecessary noise to the table:

-<p class='label incorrect'>Incorrect</p>
+Incorrect:

 ![](../../../images/ui/table/inner-borders-incorrect.png)

-<p class='label correct'>Correct</p>
+Correct:

 ![](../../../images/ui/table/inner-borders.png)